PatrickCmd/free-genai-bootcamp-2025/opea-comps/docsum_opea/README.md

 4. Run `terraform validate` to validate the configuration
 5. Run `terraform plan` to see the execution plan
 6. Run `terraform apply` to create the infrastructure
-7. Use the generated SSH config to connect to the instance: `cat ./ssh_config_opea-chatqna.txt | bash`
+7. Use the generated SSH config to connect to the instance: `cat ./ssh_config_opea-DocSum.txt | bash`
-8. Access the ChatQnA application via the public IP displayed in the outputs
+8. Access the DocSum application via the public IP displayed in the outputs
 9. When finished, run `terraform destroy -auto-approve` to tear down the infrastructure

 ## Troubleshooting